TurboGears/tg2docs/docs/turbogears/caching.rst

 middleware enabled by default in QuickStarted projects.
 The middleware, `Beaker <http://beaker.groovie.org>`_ is the same package which provides Session storage for QuickStarted projects.
-Beaker is the standard cache framework of the Pylons web framework, on which TurboGears |version| is based.
+Beaker is the cache framework used by TurboGears |version|.

 Beaker supports a variety of backends which can be used for cache or session storage: